 A Vanished Past, Horley Oxfordshire a glimpse of the village and people.
-Vol.1
+Vol.2.

-The photograph on the front cover of Horley from the Wroxton Hill is by Clare Marchant
+This photograph on the front cover of the view from Plot Hill is by the late Iliffe Cozens

-C – Mary (Bayliss) Callow, Gwenda Cliff (for information about the Roylance family), Charles Cozens, Eleanor Cozens,
+C – Mary (Bayliss) Callow, Gwenda Cliff (for information about the Roylance family), Charles Cozens and Eleanor Cozens

 D – Barry Dunwoody

 G- Reg and Elizabeth Green, William Griffin for material about the Bagnall family, William Gunn

 H – Stanley and Wendy Hamer, Peter Hart of Hornton, Pat (Shawyer) Hassan-Jan, Doreen (Green) Hemmings, Victor and Joy Hillman, Shân (Morgan) Hoy, Mrs Dorothy Humphris for material about the Viggers and Hamer family.

 J – Mary (Hemmings) Jarvis, Alison (Jelfs) Intravia, Hazel (Jelfs) Collaby, Martyn Jelfs, Jane (Kay) Jones